 - Register for a New Gardener Seminar to learn about oyster gardening and how to grow spat-on-shell (baby oysters set on recycled shells that grow into natural reef-like clumps).
-We ask that all new oyster gardeners attend a seminar before gardening their first year.
-Seminars are held in June.
-Registration will open in May.
-Check scheduled locations and dates.
+We ask that all new oyster gardeners attend one of our New Gardener seminars before gardening their first year.
+Register now for events in June and July.

-- Return your mature one year-old oysters each June at an Oyster Roundup, where they will be transported to Virginia sanctuary reefs.
+- Return your mature one year-old oysters each summer at an Oyster Roundup, where they will be transported to Virginia sanctuary reefs.
 Once on the reefs, your oysters will continue growing and spawning to help increase local oyster populations.
-You can pick up new spat-on-shell ($30 per set up) at the next Oyster Roundup.
+You can pick up new spat-on-shell ($25 per set up) at the next Oyster Roundup.

-If you have any questions about the above process, please contact CBF's Hampton Roads Office at 757-622-1964 ext.
-3303 or at email@example.com.
+If you have any questions about the above process, please contact CBF's Hampton Roads Office at 757-644-4125 or at firstname.lastname@example.org.